Getting food delivered in New York is simple. For the workers who do it, getting paid is not

 While some workers say they're earning less under the new rules, labor organizers and the app companies say average earnings have increased.
 But the apps are still cutting costs and have the advantage of seeing their workers' data as they figure out how to do that.

-“Delivery companies are still undermining or trying to undermine the minimum pay victory by being less transparent,” said Ligia Gullalpa, executive director of the Workers Justice Project.
+“Delivery companies are still undermining or trying to undermine the minimum pay victory by being less transparent,” said Ligia Guallpa, executive director of the Workers Justice Project.

 None of the major app companies operating in New York City responded to a request for detailed pay statistics.
 They defended reducing worker hours as key to reducing downtime, in line with the law’s incentives.